ScrPzz/InstagramScraper/README.md

 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/PyCQA/pylint)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-I present you a Python tool that allows you to scrape profile informations, likes and comments from Instagram.
+I present you a Python+Selenium tool that allows you to scrape profile informations, likes and comments from Instagram.
 Remember that scraping is a potentially illegal activity.
 This tool allows you to scrape, but the author does not encourage you to do it, nor to retain or sell scraped data.

 ## Setting up the project